microchip-pic-avr-examples/pic18f56q71-mtch9010-dynamic-cfg-change/README.md

 # MTCH9010 Dynamic Configuration Change Using the PIC18F56Q71 Microcontroller with MCC Melody

-This repository provides two MPLAB® X projects that show how to dynamically change the configuration for MTCH9010 using the Enhanced Configuration Mode or the configuration input pins.
+This repository provides two MPLAB® X projects that show how to dynamically change the configuration for MTCH9010 using the Enhanced Configuration mode or the configuration input pins.
 The PIC18F56Q71 microcontroller is used as a host device to set the configuration parameters.

 ## Related Documentation
 - [MTCH9010 Product Page](https://www.microchip.com/en-us/product/MTCH9010?utm_source=GitHub&utm_medium=TextLink&utm_campaign=MCU8_PIC18-Q71&utm_content=pic18f56q71-mtch9010-dynamic-cfg-change-github&utm_bu=MCU08)